-You can also buy last minute tickets too and avoid potential booking office problems at the station.
-You can choose to print your ticket or open the email attachment or save to your Apple wallet.
+You can also buy last-minute tickets too and avoid potential booking office problems at the station.
+You can choose to print your ticket or open the email attachment or save it to your Apple wallet.

 What about discount rail passes and BritRail Passes?

-Discount rail cards are also available, for young people, students or for the elderly.
-These are purchased with photograph ID and used by the traveler to buy tickets either on the day or in advance at a discounted rate, but only from a staffed ticket office.
+Discount railcards are also available, for young people, students or for the elderly.
+These are purchased with photograph ID and used by the traveller to buy tickets either on the day or in advance at a discounted rate, but only from a staffed ticket office.

 Other options are now available including group travel with the ability to purchase online.
 To buy UK Rail Passes online you generally need a UK postal address to receive the pass.
 Considerable savings are possible – usually a third off the advertised fare.